EverestAPI/Everest/README.md

 - If you've updated Celeste or switched betas / branches, delete the `orig` directory where Celeste is installed.
 - Download [latest `build-XYZ.zip`](https://github.com/EverestAPI/Everest/releases)
     - Download pre-releases at your own risk.
-- Extract `build-XYZ.zip` to Celeste directory. `Celeste.Mod.mm.dll` should be right next to `Celeste.exe`
+- Extract `build-XYZ.zip` to where Celeste is installed. `Celeste.Mod.mm.dll` should be right next to `Celeste.exe`
 - Run `mod.bat` / `mod.sh`

 ### Custom Installation: